 2. Newport Beach

-Drive south along Highway 1 from Huntington and then next town you will hit is the ultra swanky Newport Beach.
-Known to most non-Californians as the setting of the 2000’s TV drama The OC, Newport Beach is also an incredibly popular summer destination and a great stop on the LA to San Diego drive.
+Drive south along Highway 1 from Huntington and the next town you will hit is the ultra-swanky Newport Beach.
+Known to most non-Californians as the setting of the 2000s TV drama The OC, Newport Beach is also an incredibly popular summer destination and a great stop.

-There are a lot of things to do in Newport, so much so that it could be a destination all in its own rather than a stop on a San Diego to LA road trip.
+There are a lot of things to do in Newport, so much so that it could be a destination all in its own rather than a stop on an LA to San Diego road trip.
 However, if you only have a limited amount of time to spend here, then make sure to head to the Balboa Pier and Fun Zone.

 If you’re more interested in natural scenery than traditional seaside kitsch, then head a little bit farther south to Crystal Cove State Park.
 Here you will find some untouched beaches, beautiful and dramatic cliffs, and numerous hiking and walking trails for you to enjoy them.